FlashlightET/fennec-correlator/README.md

 originally developed (and used) as a tool for making more accurate Kemono Friends 3d models

+this (and its original reason for development) can combat variations in lighting and vignette and other effects.

 TODO: comment code and make repo public

 PROCESS: